cha2812/Analysis-of-a-Superstore-Sales-Data-Using-Excel/README.md

 2. Data Analysis
 3. Use of the Sum() function
 4. Use of the Average() function
-5. Use of Pivot Table
+5. Use of the Year() function
-6. Data Visualization
+6. Use of Pivot Table

-8.
+7. Data Visualization